alvina-yang/HelloRemi/README.md

 - **Memory Aids**: Through images, familiar stories, and relationship mapping, HelloRemi assists patients in remembering their loved ones.
 - **User-Friendly Interface**: Designed with simplicity and ease of use in mind, making it accessible to users of all ages.

+## Tools
+- **Front-end**: The front end was created using React, Javascript, Three.js, and Tailwind.css.
+React coupled with Tailwind.css facilitated for efficient design while Three.js allowed us to encorperate 3D interactive objects onto our website.
+- **Back-end**:

 ## Getting Started
 To get started with HelloRemi, follow these steps:
 1. Clone the repository to your local machine.